Mich-L5/Booknotes/booknotes/README.md

 # BOOKNOTES

 ### **Description:**
- Booknotes is a note-taking web app, specifically designed to take book reading notes.
+ Booknotes is a note-taking web app, specifically designed to take book notes.

 ### **Technologies used:**